hjjg200/telescribe/README.md

 Note that, however, the above document is not a faithful representation of the web design; rather, it must be taken as a prototype for it.

-## Production(Stable Release) Checklist
+## Stable Release Checklist

-1. IPv6 support
-1. Client config mixins
 1. Project requirements satisfied
 1. Maintainable
 1. Scalable
 1. Well-documented

+## TODO (beta)

+1. IPv6 support
 1. Config validators
-1. Separate access log and event log

-## TODO (beta)

-1. I/O wait monitoring
-1. Per-process monitoring
 1. Custom executables in client configs, which are sent from the server to clients' machines for custom metrics
-1. Overall overhaul
-1. Compatibility test for Debian, CentOS(Red Hat), Fedora, Ubuntu, Mint Linux, macOS(maybe)
-1. Log files like latest.log, 20191210.1.log.gz...
-1. Log file separation: access, events
 1. Web anchors(#) or queries for fullName, timestamp, and selected items
+1. Client config mixins

 ## TODO (alpha)